ratscrew/ngMongo/README.md

 An angular and node module for connecting to mongo.

-ngMongo gives developers an easy way bind $scope variables to mongodb queries.
+ngMongo gives developers an easy way to bind $scope variables to mongodb queries.

 Check out the documentation [here](https://github.com/ratscrew/ngMongo/wiki)